 Benefits of an Implant-Supported Bridge

 Implant supported dental bridges are better for your oral health.
 They have a 35% higher success rate compared to traditional bridgework.
-Dental implants promote bone growth which prevents bone degradation and gum recession both of which are often associated with traditional bridges.
+Dental implants promote bone growth.
+This will prevent bone loss and gum recession both of which often occur with traditional bridges.
 There are also less food restrictions allowing for the patients to eat variety of healthy foods.

 An implant supported bridge does not require healthy teeth to prepared and reduced.
 This will ensure that the anchor teeth will not endure the pressure of holding the bridge in place.